colcon/colcon.readthedocs.org/migration/ament_tools.rst

 ``colcon build ...``

 ``--cmake-args -D... --``
-  ``--cmake-args " -D..."``
+  ``--cmake-args -D...``
+  The closing double dash is not necessary anymore.
-  Any CMake arguments which start with a dash need to be prefixed with a space.
+  Any CMake arguments which match colcon arguments need to be prefixed with a space.
   This can be done by quoting each argument with a leading space.
-  The closing double dash is not necessary anymore.

 ``--force-cmake-configure``
   ``--cmake-force-configure``

 ``--use-ninja``
-  ``--cmake-args " -G" Ninja``
+  ``--cmake-args -G Ninja``
-  See ``--cmake-args`` for the reason for the quoting and prefixed space.

 ament test
 ----------